Chevrolet Tahoe Insurance Rates

 Use our free rate comparison tool above to find the best Chevrolet Tahoe car insurance quotes in your area.

 U.S. average auto insurance rates for a Chevrolet Tahoe are $1,368 annually for full coverage insurance.
-Comprehensive costs around $306 a year, collision insurance costs $506, and liability coverage is estimated at $398.
-Liability-only insurance costs approximately $460 a year, and high-risk driver insurance costs around $2,950.
-Teens pay the highest rates at up to $5,078 a year.
+Comprehensive insurance costs on average $306, collision costs $506, and liability coverage is estimated at $398.
+Liability-only coverage costs approximately $460 a year, with high-risk coverage costing $2,950 or more.
+Teen drivers pay the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and Tahoe trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 states and for all Tahoe models.

 Price Range from Low to High

-For the normal driver, Chevrolet Tahoe insurance prices range from as cheap as $460 for a discount liability-only rate to a high of $2,950 for a policy for a high-risk driver.
+Using a 40-year-old driver as an example, Chevrolet Tahoe insurance prices go from as cheap as $460 for liability-only coverage to the much higher price of $2,950 for a high-risk driver policy.

 Geographic Price Range

-Living in a larger city has a large influence on car insurance rates.
-Areas with sparse population have fewer physical damage claims than cities with more traffic congestion.
-The diagram below illustrates how geographic area affects auto insurance rates.
+Living in a larger city has a large influence on insurance rates.
+Rural areas have fewer physical damage claims than larger metro areas.

-The ranges above illustrate why it is important to get quotes for a specific zip code and their own personal driving habits, rather than using averaged prices.
+The ranges above illustrate why everyone should get quotes based on a specific location and their own personal driving habits, rather than using price averages.

 Use the form below to get customized rates for your location.